-Ryan provides leadership to all social service programs.
-She ensures alignment of programs to the overall strategic priorities of the agency while supporting operations through financial and risk management, implementation of best practices in service delivery, and leadership development.
+Ryan leads all social service programs of S.U.C.C.E.S.S.
+She ensures programs are aligned to the overall strategic priorities of the agency.
+Ryan also supports operations by providing financial and risk management, implementing best practices in service delivery, and fostering leadership development.

 Diane provides leadership for shaping the direction and building the capacity of S.U.C.C.E.S.S.’s Human Resources and Information Technology strategies for the organization.
 She is responsible for ensuring the alignment of all aspects of HR and IT programs and services with supporting operations, risk management, policies and procedures, and best practices.